SAP-samples/cap-cds-hands-on/exercises/06/README.md

 ## See how aspects are related to extending definitions more generally

-At the end of the previous exercise we were considering a simplified custom and cut down version of some of the content from the `@sap/cds/common` reuse module, in `db/common.cds`, which looks like this:
+At the end of the previous exercise we were using a simplified custom and cut down version of some of the content from the `@sap/cds/common` reuse module, in `db/common.cds`, which looks like this: